Are Bagels Good or Bad For Bodybuilding? (Pros & Cons)

 Whole wheat bagels are less processed than plain bagels.
 Meaning they will have more vitamins, minerals, and fiber.

-Whenever possible, choose the whole grain bagels to make sure you are not only providing your body with energy for bodybuilding but also vital nutrients.
+Whenever possible, choose whole grain bagels to ensure you are providing your body with energy for bodybuilding and vital nutrients.

 Whole wheat and plain bagels each have different nutritional characteristics.
 You might be wondering, does it matter which one I choose?

-On a regular basis, choose the whole grain bagel.
+For the most part, choose the whole-grain bagel.
 It has more potassium and magnesium, essential electrolytes that are needed replacing after training.

 Since plain bagels are more processed and contain less fiber, they can be a good choice before a workout.

 If you want to control the calories and carbs throughout the day and find bagels too high in both, opt for the Thin Bagel.
-It will have half the calories and carbs, which is a great option if you are in a cutting phase of training.
+It will have half the calories and carbs, which is an excellent option if you are in a cutting phase of training.

 Nutrition Facts for Plain Bagel